-The ecological corridors for Newquay identified within the Newquay Town Framework (see map HB) will be dark corridors to support our nocturnal wildlife e.g. bats, owls and moths.
+The ecological corridors for Newquay identified within the Newquay Town Framework (see map HB3) are dark corridors to support our nocturnal wildlife e.g. bats, owls and moths.
 Development within 100m of these corridors should demonstrate how light spill has been designed out, within the design and access statement.